yggdrasil-network/yggdrasil-network.github.io/platforms.md

 ## Linux

-- Should work out of the box on most Linux distributions with `iproute2` installed.
+- Should work out of the box on most Linux distributions.
 - systemd service scripts are included in the `contrib/systemd/` folder so that it runs automatically in the background (using `/etc/yggdrasil.conf` for configuration), copy the service files into `/etc/systemd/system`, copy `yggdrasil` into your `$PATH`, i.e. `/usr/bin`, and then enable the service:
 ```
 systemctl enable yggdrasil